 - Use the glossary to look up terminology: The Glossary and Sources page includes definitions and data sources.

-Wastewater Generated from Oil and Gas Development in Pennsylvania (1991 - 2017)
+Waste Generated from Oil and Gas Development in Pennsylvania

-Explore wastewater generated by oil and gas development in Pennsylvania by county, by well type, and by waste type.
-Hover over visualizations to see annual wastewater volumes and the number of wells responsible for generating wastewater.
-All wastewater volumes are reported in barrels (bbl).
+Explore wastewater and solid waste generated by oil and gas development in Pennsylvania by county, by well type, and by waste type.
+Hover over visualizations to see annual volumes or quantities and the number of wells responsible for generating waste.
+Wastewater is reported in barrels (bbl) and solid waste is reported in tons.
 Briefly, unconventional wells tap into unconventional source rock formations (e.g., the Marcellus shale) and employ extraction techniques such as high-volume hydraulic fracturing (e.g., fracking).
 Conventional wells produce from conventional formations, and may or may not use hydraulic fracturing to extract oil and gas.

-Explore wastewater handling locations and handling methods for oil and gas wastewater within and beyond Pennsylvania.
+Explore waste handling locations and handling methods for oil and gas waste within and beyond Pennsylvania.
 Wastewater produced from oil and gas wells may be stored, treated, disposed, or reused.
 While certain waste handling methods indicate the final end point for waste (e.g., injection disposal wells), other categories reflect an intermediary point and not the final destination for waste (e.g., storage pending disposal or reuse).
+Solid waste is primarily sent to landfills for disposal.

 1 The database of oil and gas waste used for these visualizations was compiled by the Pennsylvania Department of Environmental Protection (PADEP).
 For more details visit: https://www.paoilandgasreporting.state.pa.us/publicreports/Modules/Welcome/WasteFacilityReport.aspx